karthikvijayakumar/Disaster-Response-Text-Classification/README.md

     - messages.csv
         Input messages
     - categories.csv
-        Category labels for the above messages
+        <br>Category labels for the above messages
-    - process_data.py
+    - DisasterResponse.db
+        SQLite database file.
+Contains 2 tables:
+        1. messages
-        Script to process the above 2 files and write into a SQLite database
+            <br>Messages with their corresponding categories from the above 2 files
+        2. word_count
+            <br>Counts and frequencies of all the words in the repository

     <br>There is a note below on why the sqlite database binary has been checked in to the repository
 - models